 The directors of the Company are elected annually to serve until the next annual meeting of the shareholders or until their respective successors are elected and duly qualified.
 At the Annual Meeting, eight directors have been nominated for election.
 The election of directors shall be by the affirmative vote of the holders of a plurality of the shares voting in person or by proxy at the Annual Meeting.
 Every shareholder, or his or her proxy, entitled to vote upon the election of directors may cumulate his or her votes and give one candidate a number of votes equal to the number of directors to be elected multiplied by the number of votes to which his or her shares are entitled, or distribute his or her votes on the same principle among as many candidates as he or she deems appropriate.
 No shareholder or proxy, however, shall be entitled to cumulate votes unless such candidate or candidates have been nominated prior to the voting and the shareholder has given notice at the meeting, prior to the voting, of the shareholder's intention to cumulate such shareholder's votes.
 If any shareholder gives such notice, all shareholders may cumulate their votes for candidates in nomination.
-Each of these individuals, other than Allan L. Bridgford, Jr., has served as a director since the last annual meeting.
-Allan L. Bridgford Jr. was reappointed as a member of the Registrant's Board of Directors on January 12, 2015, after having previously served on the Board of Directors from October 10, 2011 through his resignation on March 24, 2014.
+Seven of the eight nominees are presently directors of the Company and were elected to the Board of Directors by the Company's shareholders at the 2015 Annual Meeting, with the sole exception being Keith Ross, who has been selected by the Board of Directors as the nominee to replace incumbent Paul Zippwald, who has chosen not to stand for re-election.
 All current directorships are being filled.